blueelvis/SimpleUsers/README.md

 If you want to improve the documentation, please submit an issue with the title: `[DOCUMENTATION IMPROVEMENT] subject` (Replace 'subject' with your subject :D )

+## TODO

+* Add support for storing data in a .json file

 ## Discussions

 [![Gitter](https://badges.gitter.im/MarnixBouhuis/SimpleUsers.svg)](https://gitter.im/MarnixBouhuis/SimpleUsers?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) <- click :)